emilyremirez/whisper-demo/README.md

 The experiment is presented in HTML and JavaScript.

 It presents listeners with synthesized whispers and asks them to match the whisper to a synthesized modally phonated voice.

+This code was written by graduate student Emily Remirez and faculty advisor Prof Susan Lin, UC Berkeley Department of Linguistics